erlendaakre/erlendaakre.github.io/_posts/2021-06-11-old-mans-child-translation.md

 This can cause some spectacularly bad translations as `skal` means shall/will, but `skål` means cheers, `dø` means "to die" and `do` means toilet, etc..

-So without further ado, here are the only 3 Norwegian songs by Old Man's Child, translated into somewhat intelligible English:
+So without further adø, here are the only 3 Norwegian songs by Old Man's Child, translated into somewhat intelligible English:

 ![Old Man's Child](/images/2021-old-mans-child.jpg)]